dreibh/system-tools/README.md

 # 📚 GIMP-Scripts

-The GIMP-Scripts are a collection of scripts using GIMP and GraphicsMagick to apply effects on and resize images.
+The GIMP-Scripts are a collection of scripts using GIMP and GraphicsMagick to render text as well as to apply effects on and resize images.

 ## GS-BumpMap

+TBD

 ## GS-Caption

+TBD

 ## GS-Clothify

+TBD

 ## GS-GlossyText